 Fair value is the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants in the principal or most advantageous market at the measurement date.
 NorthPoint's own credit risk and the credit risk of the counterparty have been taken into account in determining the fair value of financial assets and liabilities, including derivative instruments.
 The Corporation has classified the fair value of its financial instruments as level 1, 2, or 3 (Note 5) as defined below:

 - Level 1 Fair values are determined using inputs that are quoted prices (unadjusted) in active markets for identical assets or liabilities to which the Corporation has immediate access. - Level 2 Fair values are determined using inputs other than quoted prices included in level 1 that are observable for the asset or liability, either directly or indirectly.
-Electricity trading contract fair values were determined using independent pricing information from external market providers. - Level 3 Fair values were determined based on inputs for the asset or liability that are not based on observable market data.
+Electricity trading contract fair values were determined using independent pricing information from external market providers and other variables. - Level 3 Fair values were determined based on inputs for the asset or liability that are not based on observable market data.
+As at March 31, 2019, the Corporation does not have any financial instruments classified as Level 3.